cncf/techdocs/analyses/0012-TUF/analysis.md

 #### Maintenance planning

-- The Website runs on Hugo and supported by the community.
+- The website runs on Hugo and supported by the community.
 - It's not clear who are the maintainers of the website.

 #### Other